Mythologos/PILA/README.md

 4. `languages.csv`: a CSV file which contains basic information about the languages involved in this dataset, including languages IDs (`ID`), names (`Name`), approximate locations (`Latitude`, `Longitude`), and linguistic resource codes (`Glottocode`, `ISO639P3Code`).
 5. `glosses.csv`: a CSV file which contains information about irregular changes and other special notations for our word forms.
-These are spread across nine categories which serve as booleans.
+These are spread across five categories which serve as booleans.
-These irregularities are generally explained in the `Comment` category, and we use a tag for that irregularity in square brackets (*e.g.*, `[Analogy]`) to denote a reference to that irregularity type.
+These irregularities are generally explained in the `Comment` category, and we use a tag for that irregularity in square brackets (*e.g.*, `[Association]`) to denote a reference to that irregularity type.
-6. `tags.csv`: a CSV file which contains morphological information concerning the Latin forms involved in the dataset.
-We provide information such as `Part_of_Speech`, `Inflection_Class`, and a host of other morphological tags.
-7. `overlaps.csv`: a CSV file which links forms in our dataset to other datasets.
+6. `overlaps.csv`: a CSV file which links forms in our dataset to other datasets.
 Link datasets are named in the `Dataset` column and cited in the `Source` column.
 IDs for the PILA form are given in the `Form_ID` column and for the other dataset in the `Other_Form_ID` column.
-8. `sources.bib`: a collection of resources in BibTeX format used in the process of creating this data.
+7. `sources.bib`: a collection of resources in BibTeX format used in the process of creating this data.
 Keys in any `Source` column of any table of the dataset should cross-reference a key in this file.

-**[[TODO: part-of-speech tags remain vague, and the notation used needs to be made clear.
-Might use the codes.csv file from CLDF to store such data and avoid the need to exhaustively explain it.]]**

 ## Contributing